Skopje to Pristina Road Trip: Your Complete Day Trip Guide

 | SUV | Larger groups or those needing off-road capability | €40+ |

-| 7-Seater Van | Large families or groups | €55+ |
+| 7-Seater Van | Large families or groups | from €70/day |

 Frequently Asked Questions

-Q: Do I need a visa to enter Kosovo?
 A: Visa requirements depend on your nationality.
 Check the Kosovo Ministry of Foreign Affairs website for details.

-Q: Is my driver’s license valid in Kosovo?
 A: Yes, a valid driver's license from your home country is generally accepted, especially when accompanied by a Green Card from your rental company.

-Q: What happens if I have a flat tire during my trip?
 A: Relax Rent a Car Skopje Airport provides 24/7 roadside assistance.
 Contact us immediately, and we'll dispatch help to your location.

 Q: Can I return the car in Pristina instead of Skopje?
-A: Unfortunately, one-way rentals between Skopje and Pristina are not currently available.

-Q: What is the Green Card and why do I need it?
 A: The Green Card is an international insurance certificate that proves you have third-party liability insurance coverage for your rental car in foreign countries.
-It’s required for driving in Kosovo and is automatically included with Relax Rent a Car rentals.
+It’s required for driving in Kosovo and is available as a paid extra (Zone 1: €50/rental) — add it at booking when planning border crossings.